DefaultValue/docker_infrastructure/Readme.md

 Better to use `Dockerizer for PHP` instead of moving and editing the files manually.

-## Docker Templates ##

-The whole infrastructure consists of the following files:

-- `./templates/project/docker-compose.yml` - main compose file with all services.
-Is used to populate environment files as well, so that you can upgrade project infrastructure on the dev/stating servers without affecting the production configuration
-- `./templates/project/docker-rebuild.sh` - some useful commands for Docker;
-- `./templates/project/docker-sync.yml` - for MasOS users (see the respective section at the bottom)
-- `./templates/project/docker/.htaccess` - protect the `docker` folder inside your project :)
-- `./templates/project/docker/Dockerfile` - Dockerfile based on the official PHP images.
-Development versions contain Node and Go binary for Mailhog.
-- `./templates/project/docker/virtual-host.conf` - Apache2 virtual host file.
-Easy to share, easy to modify.

-If you want to configure the things manually (and learn how the things work):

-1) copy the whole `./templates/project` folder to your project root folder;

-2) pick up a suitable Dockerfile from the folder `./templates/php/` and replace the one in your project OR change the image name to include the appropriate PHP version;

-3) change domains, container name etc.;

-4) generate ssl certificate with `cd ${SSL_CERTIFICATES_DIR} && mkcert example.com www.example.com`;

-5) add an entry to your `/etc/hosts` file.

-We strongly recommend using the `SETUP`, `DOCKERIZE` and `ENVADD` aliases from the [Dockerizer for PHP](https://github.com/DefaultValue/dockerizer_for_php) project instead of manually editing the `docker-compose*.yml` and other files.

 ## HTTPS is insecure ##

 If the certificates generated by `mkcert` are insecure then run the following and restart the browser: